Electorate of Saxony: Early Baroque

 John George I took advantage of the peace to put his territories in order.
 A clause in his will overrode the decree issued by Albert in 1499 which was intended to prevent a division in the inheritance.
 Small parts of Electoral Saxony were bequeathed to his three sons Augustus, Christian and Maurice.
 The bequests established independent duchies that created a collateral line of the family.
-The duchies of Saxe-Zeitz, Saxe-Merseburg and Saxe-Weissenfels that were created reverted to Electoral Saxony in 1718, 1738 and 1746 respectively.
-In John George's time, the partitions weakened the electoral state economically, financially and politically, even though from a cultural point of view, new centers with palace buildings, cultural institutions and scientific facilities were established outside Dresden and Leipzig.
+The duchies of Saxe-Zeitz, Saxe-Merseburg, and Saxe-Weissenfels that were created reverted to Electoral Saxony in 1718, 1738, and 1746 respectively.
+In John George's time, the partitions weakened the electoral state economically, financially and politically, even though from a cultural point of view, new centres with palace buildings, cultural institutions and scientific facilities were established outside Dresden and Leipzig.
 The collateral lines striving for independence also limited the trend towards absolutist government that was growing in Electoral Saxony.

-Like other similarly-sized states of the time, Electoral Saxony pursued a foreign policy goal of advancing its own rise in a system of states dominated by rivalries.
+Like other similarly sized states of the time, Electoral Saxony pursued a foreign policy goal of advancing its own rise in a system of states dominated by rivalries.
 It remained at the side of the Austrian imperial house until the end of the 17th century.
 After the death of Emperor Ferdinand III in 1657, John George II was imperial vicar (regent) for more than a year until the election of the Habsburg Leopold I. Saxony took part in the Second Northern War against Sweden (1655–1660) and then the Austro-Turkish War (1663–1664).
 In the same year it became a member of the League of the Rhine and allowed the French to recruit on Saxon territory and to have its troops pass through it.
 In 1683 Elector John George III participated in the Battle of Vienna that ended the second Turkish siege of the city and ensured its independence.

-Augustan Age

-Absolutism and splendor
+Absolutism and splendour

 The Frauenkirche in Dresden.
 It was rebuilt 1994–2005 following its destruction in World War II.

 On 27 April 1694 the prince who until then had scarcely made an appearance took over the affairs of state of Saxony as Elector Frederick Augustus I (r.
 1694–1733), better known as Augustus II the Strong.
-Festivities, baroque splendor, art and patronage, as well as lavish grandeur and ostentation characterized both his reign and the period.
+Festivities, baroque splendour, art and patronage, as well as lavish grandeur and ostentation characterised both his reign and the period.
 Augustan Dresden continued to develop into the "Florence on the Elbe".
 The period saw the building of the Zwinger Palace, the Taschenbergpalais, the Pillnitz Palace, the Moritzburg Castle and the Augustus Bridge.
 New church buildings included the Protestant Frauenkirche by George Bähr and the Catholic Dresden Cathedral of Gaetano Chiaveri.